 Competition in the cloud industry is heating up.
 On China’s Monday, Alibaba announced a $28.2 billion USD (200 billion RMB) investment in Alibaba Cloud over the next three years.
 On America’s Monday, IBM did its first earnings call with new CEO, Arvind Krishna, who emphasized revenue growth and hybrid cloud customers as the two major metrics to measure the company on in the next few years, a notable shift in priorities from the emphasis on earnings per share under his predecessor, Ginni Rometty.

-Both companies are fighting for third place in the massive and growing global cloud market, which is currently (and tenuously) held by Google’s GCP.
+Both companies are fighting for the third place in the massive and growing global cloud market, which is currently (and tenuously) held by Google’s GCP.
 And both companies have a chance to do so but in markedly different ways.

 Buy vs Build